bcomnes/node-handbook/README.md

 ### ESWhat?

-Also while we are on the topic, Javascript is the real world implementation of ECMAScript (abbreviated ES*, where * is the spec version), which is just a language specification.
-The current trend right now is to call the specs ES2015, ES2016 etc as a way to help promote quicker releases and access to newer language features.
-More language features means more to learn.
-ES5 is a simple yet expressive language that we have right now in 2015.
+Also while we are on the topic, Javascript is the real world implementation of ECMAScript (abbreviated ES*, where * is the spec version), which is just a language specification e.g. a document that describes how it should work.

+The current trend right now is to call the specs ES2015 (for ES6), ES2016 (for ES7) etc as a way to help promote quicker releases and access to newer language features.

+More language features means more to learn for everyone.
+The more everyone has to learn, the more intimidating starting out can be.

+ES5 is a simple yet expressive language that we have right now.
 Adding new features isn't guaranteed to improve the language (but there are quite a few welcomed features and data structures).
 Be open about what to learn, and picky about what you choose to use.

 You don't need to read these right now, but here are the last couple specs: